MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ## <a name="size_bytes"></a> span::size_bytes

-Returns the size of the elements in the span in bytes.
+Get the size of the elements in the span in bytes.

 ```cpp
 constexpr size_type size_bytes() const noexcept;